newrelic/go-agent/GUIDE.md

 Using the `newrelic.Error` type/struct requires you to manually marshall your error data from your application's standard error handling.
 However, the `Error` type also allows you to set an error `Class`, and error `Attributes`.
 New Relic will use the error `Class` to aggregate error information, and attributes will be available in the Error Analytics UI.

-**Note**: When picking an error identifier to use with the `Class` property, you'll want to use the same guidlines as [naming transactions and metrics](#naming-transactions-and-metrics) in order to avoid MGI-like grouping issues on the Error Analytics page.

 ## Naming Transactions and Metrics

 You'll want to think carefully about how you name your transactions and custom